JonAguirre0/Pokemon-List/README.md

 Users can then log out of their account by clicking on the "Log Out, [Username]" button after clicking on the "Account" button.

+Clicking on the sites Title will take the user back to the homepage.

 # Files

 * index.html : This file contains the HTML code for the app.